GoncharukBro/react-smart-masonry/README.md

 The size of the elements remains the same, however, we can see how the elements line up in optimal positions for themselves, while creating the most successful structure.

-This behavior is not always necessary, because it will need the additional recalculation of elements, so you can disable this option by passing the `disableAlign` property with the value `true`.
+This behavior is not always necessary, because it will need the additional recalculation of elements, so you can disable this option by passing the `autoArrange` property with the value `true`.

 ## License